 Eligibility: Seven seasons in the North American Soccer League, with one NASL championship.
 A goalkeeper who starred in both the NASL and the Major Indoor Soccer League.
 Messing played seven seasons in the NASL, for the New York Cosmos, Boston Minutemen, Oakland Stompers and Rochester Lancers.
 He won an NASL title in 1977, making a crucial save near the end of the final that preserved the Cosmos' win over Seattle.
 During his NASL career, he played 119 regular-season games and nine playoff games.
 He played eight seasons in the MISL, for the New York Arrows, New York Cosmos, New York Express and Pittsburgh Spirit, winning four MISL championships with the Arrows, in 1979, 1980, 1981 and 1982.
 He was named to the all-MISL first team in 1979, 1980 and 1981, and played 182 MISL regular-season games and 20 MISL playoff games.
-Messing, who never appeared in the U.S. Men's National Team, did play for the United States in the 1972 Olympic Games in Germany.
+Messing played for the United States in the 1972 Olympic Games in Germany.
 He was a colorful player who succeeded in attracting considerable attention to soccer with off-the-field activities, and wrote an autobiographical book, The Education of an American Soccer Player, that told much of life as a pro soccer player.